mutantstandard/orxporter/docs/dzuk/orx.md

 # orx

-Because emoji sets can involve hundreds or thousands of images, we needed a format to contain emoji metadata in a way that doesn't create too much whitespace and was really quick to type.
-Unfortunately existing formats like JSON and YAML were not suitable for this.
-So Orxporter uses it's own format.
+Because emoji sets can involve hundreds or thousands of images, we needed a format to contain emoji data in a way that doesn't create too much whitespace and was really quick to type.
+Existing formats like JSON and YAML were not really made for this task, so Orxporter uses it's own format.

 ## Structure of an orx file